Billionaire Profile

 1983

-Joined First Boston as an advisor on a Nigerian gas project
+Joined First Boston as an advisor on a Nigerian gas project.

 2002

-Head of Global Investment Banking Division
+Appointed Global Head of CSFB's Investment Banking Division.

 2006